MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

    > ![Select environment and app module](media/teams-mydashboard-org-app.png "Select environment and app module")

    > [!NOTE]
-   > - Only environments that have customer engagement apps in Dynamics 365 appear in the list.
+   > - Only environments that have customer engagement apps (such as Dynamics 365 Sales and Dynamics 365 Customer Service) appear in the list.
 Also, only active environments (those that are not disabled or provisioning) are displayed.
    > - Only Unified Interface apps are listed.
    > - Only app modules licensed for the selected environments are listed.